wonsunahn/CS1632_CICD_Docker/README.md

 The workflow publishes the web server Docker image to ghcr.io (the GitHub Docker image registery).
 The docker/build-push-action@v3 GitHub action does all the heavy lifting.

+Once this workflow is committed and pushed, trigger it by creating a new release on the "<> Code" tab.
+Add a tag by clicking on the "Choose a tag" drop down, such as "v1.2" (since that is the version number in the pom.xml file).
-Once this workflow is pushed, trigger it manually using the "Run workflow" button.
-After it completes, go to the "<> Code" tab and you should see a new package in the Packages section on the bottom right.
-If you click on the package link, you should see something like the
+After the worflow completes, go to the "<> Code" tab and you should see a new package in the Packages section on the bottom right.
+If you click on the package link, you should see something like the below:
-below:

 <img alt="Published Docker package" src=img/docker_publish.png>